-Santa Fe-based artist Fatima Ronquillo is a self-taught painter whose classically inspired imagery evokes a world of serenity and charm.
+The classically inspired imagery of Santa Fe-based painter Fatima Ronquillo evokes a world of serenity and charm.
 Her paintings of mysterious personages, often set against pastoral and idyllic landscapes, are accented with an underlying sense of drama and playfulness.
 These intimate works are painted in the style of European old masters coupled with a magical realism rooted in folk and colonial Latin American traditions.
 Hers is an authentic voice that echoes from an inner world where art history meets with nostalgia and imagined characters from literature, theatre and opera.

 From the Blog